mckjoe/Vacation-Suggester/README.md

 ## Support and contact details

 _If you would lilke to contact me for any reason at all, again just page me and that number is available in the white pages.
-I hope we can talk soon, feel free to throw a wrench in the gears as long as you promise to fix it before showing it to me_
+I hope we can talk soon, feel free to throw a wrench in the gears as long as you promise to fix it before showing it to me.  _

 ## Technologies Used